 Jayne did not agree to send Coconuts Hong Kong any screenshots of correspondence with police, but said she would show them to a reporter in person.
 During the meeting, she quickly scrolled through a WhatsApp conversation between her and a woman who identified herself to be with the Hong Kong police.

 In one message, the woman sent a scanned copy of the organizers’ application of a LONO they had submitted.
 She asked that they send an email to “cancel the application,” but immediately after said “now I will draft u the time slot for the event on sun to c if u r ok with it.”
-The woman did not address the contradictions between asking that the march be formally scrapped, yet at the same time suggesting it could still go on.
+The woman did not address the inconsistency in asking that the march be formally scrapped, yet at the same time suggesting it could still go on.

 The police contact then outlined how the “event on sun” should take place—including where and when marchers should meet, and that they must walk in groups of eight—but her language did not indicate that such an event would be legal.
 Jayne did not appear to ask.